Bricemck/interview-prep/README.md

 // Hello!
 This is the take home practical for Brice McKeel.
 // Thank you for considering me for a position at SAS.
 // Installation & Setup will be at the top.
-An explanation of design choices will follow.
+A brief explanation of design choices and the tech stack will follow.
+// Please refer to BUILDPROCESS.md for a more step-by-step breakdown of my process and design choices.

 ## 📦 Installation & Setup